by-jp/www.byjp.me/content/notes/twitter/168699872759910402/index.md

 - imported
 - from-twitter
 ---
-Symbology geeks\!
+Symbology geeks!
 Does our symbol for infinity derive at all from the shape of the Möbius strip?